Ms. International: 2000 – 2005

 In 2000, the International Federation of BodyBuilding and Fitness (IFBB) introduced two major changes to the professional female bodybuilding division.
 The first change was the introduction of weight classes (lightweight and heavyweight) and the second change was the new judging guidelines for presentations were introduced.
 A letter to the competitors from Jim Manion (chairman of the Professional Judges Committee) stated that women would be judged on healthy appearance, face, makeup, and skin tone.
 The criteria given in Manion's letter included the statement "symmetry, presentation, separations, and muscularity BUT NOT TO THE EXTREME!"

 At the 2000 Ms. International, Ondrea "Vickie" Gates won the heavyweight and overall Ms. International title, while Brenda Raganot won the lightweight Ms. International title.
 This was Vickie's 2nd overall and consecutive Ms. International title.
 Of the three IFBB professional contests held in 2000, only the Ms. International had an overall title.
 Due to the growth in attendance at the Arnold Sports Festival, the EXPO opened at the Greater Columbus Convention Center instead of the National Veterans Memorial and Museum.

 According to Gene Hwang's 2000 Arnold Classic Report, he commented that there wasn't the usual gasping from the audience as the heavyweight class took stage, as they weren't as large and ripped in the past contests, due to Jim Manion's bodybuilding criteria letter.
 He noted that overall the competitors looked smaller and smoother.
 He also stated that the new weight class formant had inconsistency between the winners of the lightweight and heavyweight classes and stated that he couldn't easily identify why they won.
 He commented that the heavyweights had more mass and individual parts while the lightweights were smaller, but had a arguably more balanced physique.
-He finished by stating that the loudest boos from the audience came came when Andrulla Blanchette was announced as 2nd in the lightweight class.
+He finished by stating that the loudest boos from the audience came when Andrulla Blanchette was announced as 2nd in the lightweight class.

 According to Bill Dobbins, it was later revealed that Iris Kyle and Tazzie Columb were both disqualified from the 2000 Ms. International due to failing their diuretic tests and he speculated that it was due to Jim Manion's bodybuilding criteria letter.
 He described the contest as more of a beauty contest than a bodybuilding contest.
 He commented that those smaller and smoother tended to be rewarded, while those showing up harder and more muscular were penalized.
 He finished by stating that Iris should have won the heavyweight class and Andrualla Blanchette should have won the lightweight class.
 He also complained about the lightening at the event.